William G. Whiteley: Professional and political career

+He was the prothonotary of New Castle County from 1852 to 1856.

+Congress

-He was the prothonotary of New Castle County from 1852 to 1856, and was elected as a Democrat to the 35th and 36th Congresses, serving from March 4, 1857 to March 3, 1861.
+He was elected as a Democrat to the 35th and 36th Congresses, serving from March 4, 1857, to March 3, 1861.
 While in Congress he was chairman of the Committee on Agriculture in the 35th Congress.
+He was not a candidate for renomination in 1860.

+Later career

-He was not a candidate for renomination in 1860 and resumed his occupation as prothonotary of New Castle County from 1862 to 1867.
+He resumed his occupation as prothonotary of New Castle County from 1862 to 1867.

 Whiteley was mayor of Wilmington from 1875 to 1878 and was a member of a commission to settle fishery disputes between New Jersey and Delaware in 1877.
-He was census enumerator for Delaware in 1880, and was appointed as associate judge of the Superior Court of Delaware from March 31, 1884 until his death.
+He was census enumerator for Delaware in 1880, and was appointed as associate judge of the Delaware Superior Court from March 31, 1884, until his death.

-Death and legacy
+Death and burial

 Whiteley died at Wilmington and is buried in the Old Broad Street Presbyterian Church Cemetery at Bridgeton, New Jersey.